Comic-Con-Museum/fan-forge-backend/README.md

 ```

 It will automatically connect to the SQL server and S3 store you've provided.
 If it can't reach either, it'll fail fast and tell you what's missing.
-If
-you're missing your `application.properties` file, it may

 ### Additional configuration

 There are a few more optional configuration options available.
-You don't need
-to specify any of these in your `application.properties`, as they start out
-with sensible defaults.
+In production,
+these **must** be left unspecified, as changing them could cause catastrophic
+data loss or severely compromise security.
+They're available only to make
+debugging easier.

 *   `fcb.reset-on-start`: `true` or `false`; if `true`, the database and
-    S3 will be completely cleared when the server restarts.
-This defaults
+    S3 will be completely cleared when the server starts.
-    to `false`, because it's usually only useful during some development.
 *   `security.pwd.hash-strength`: How strong the password protection should
     be.
 The higher the number, the safer the passwords, but the more time
     authentication will take.
-This can normally be left at its default.
+If set to 0, no hashing will be used.
+*

 ### Building a fat JAR from source